-Describe any existing or potential harm or danger to the PROJECT site and the overall consequences if the ACQUISITION cannot occur.
+Describe any existing or potential harm or danger to the PROJECT site and/or targeted species, and the overall consequences if the proposed ACQUISITION, ENHANCEMENT, or RESTORATION cannot occur.

-The maximum number of points will be awarded to PROJECTS where a significant threat to the PROJECT site exists.
+The maximum number of points will be awarded to PROJECTS where a significant threat to the PROJECT site and/or targeted species exists.